The railway came to Hungerford as a terminus station in 1847, and was extended west through the town in 1862.

 The model railway of Hungerford:

 A very large an detailed model railway layout of Hungerford Station and surrounding area was built in the early 2000s by Mike Evans, an enthusiast from Wakefield, West Yorkshire.
+Follow this link to see photos of the model of Hungerford Station, Aug 2003.

 Replacing the railway bridge: